 About Our Founder: Allen Smart

 Allen Smart is a national spokesperson and advocate for improving rural philanthropic practice under his group –PhilanthropywoRx.
-He is also currently the Project Director for a national rural philanthropic project based at Campbell University in Buies Creek, North Carolina.
-He regularly consults with regional and national foundations on rural and philanthropic strategy.
+He served as the Project Director for a national rural philanthropic project based at Campbell University in Buies Creek, North Carolina and supported by The Robert Wood Johnson Foundation.
+He regularly consults with local, regional and national foundations and non-profits on rural and philanthropic strategy.

-Allen received his Master of Public Health from the University of Illinois at Chicago, his Master of Arts from the University of Michigan and his Bachelors in Arts in Philosophy from Macalester College.
+Allen received his Master of Public Health from the University of Illinois at Chicago, his Master of Arts in Telecommunication Arts from the University of Michigan and his Bachelor of Arts in Philosophy from Macalester College.

-As part of his personal and professional interest in philanthropy, Allen regularly writes for sites such as The Daily Yonder and Exponent Philanthropy as well as presenting to national and regional groups like Grantmakers in Health, Southeastern Council of Foundations, National Rural Assembly and the federal Office of Rural Health Policy.
-He is a member of the National Advisory Committee for the Rural Resource Hub at The University of North Dakota; the Culture of Health Prize Selection Committee for Robert Wood Johnson Foundations and the Board of Directors for Healthy Communities by Design.
+As part of his personal and professional interest in philanthropy, Allen regularly writes for sites such as The Daily Yonder, Health Affairs, Center for Family Philanthropy, and Philanthropy Southeast, as well as presenting to national and regional groups like Grantmakers in Health, National Organization of the State Offices of Rural Health, Philanthropy Southwest, Philanthropy Northwest and the Colorado Rural Funders Network.
+He is a former member of the National Advisory Committee for the Rural Resource Hub at The University of North Dakota; the past Chair of the Culture of Health Prize Selection Committee for the Robert Wood Johnson Foundation and a Board member of Communities Joined in Action.